This post may contain affiliate links. Read our disclosure policy here.

 Not convinced you’ll have the time to make your own alfredo sauce?
 Watch how easy it is to make at home in this video.

-What makes this the best chicken casserole
+What makes this the best chicken pasta recipe?

 The suggestion to use Cajun seasoning or Creole seasoning will add a little “zesty” and spice that takes this recipe to another level.
 I like to use Zatarain’s Big and Zesty Original Creole Seasoning but feel free to use what you have around.